Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Transport equation

 With this normalization, the distribution $f_\mu$ is determined by solving the corresponding transport equation, which governs the muon distribution in the presence of sources.
 These sources can be classified into two types: i) production via scattering of particles in the Earth medium on their way to the detector, ii) production via decays of particles.
 The particles involved in these processes are either flux particles or those produced from scattering or decay of flux particles.

 The full transport equation for the muon distribution can be written as \beq

 \eeq where the dot indicates the time derivative, and the two kernels $K_{\rm{scattering}}^{\nu_\mu}$ and $K_{\rm{decay}}^{\tau}$ are the sources mentioned above.
-Knowledge of the source terms would allow us to solve this equation.
-In writing \cref{eq:transport} we have neglected muon conversion into neutrinos scattering off nuclei, as well as NC interactions for muons, which are subdominant processes, being suppressed by $f_\mu$.
+Knowledge of the source terms allows one to solve this equation.
+In writing \cref{eq:transport} we have neglected muon conversion into neutrinos via scattering off nuclei, as well as muon NC interactions, which are subdominant processes, being suppressed by $f_\mu$.
 This approximation makes \cref{eq:transport} independent of $f_\mu$, which calls for a simple solution to the equation.